waku-org/nodejs-waku/README.md

 ## Intro

-This is a NodeJs wrapper around Waku
+NodeJs wrapper around Waku

+The Waku node binary is generated in a shape of a shared library, libwaku.so.
+This library is currently created from the `nwaku` repository, a.k.a.
+"Nim Waku" (vendor dependency.)

+On the other hand, the `libwaku.so` library is wrapped to NodeJs by means of the `node-gyp` utility.

 ## Requirements

 node-gyp is required to be installed in the system.

-The following commands should be run to install npm dependencies:

-cd src && npm install bindings

 ## Create a package